HGustavs/LenaSYS/dbTables.md

 Code Example contains a list of the code examples for a version of a course in the database.
 Version of sections and examples corresponds roughly to year or semester that the course was given.

 ### course
+In this table every course that is available is stored, however there are some courses that has visibility '0' and those courses are only visible for the teachers.
+The course table contains the most essential information relating to study courses in the database.

 ### course_req